 - Close the Master view to save the changes.

 Thirdly, insert slides to your project and name them.
-Way Back Home is built up from 10 slides in total.
+This interactive game is built up of 10 slides in total.
 If you are in a blank project, go to the Home or Insert tab > New Slide to add 10 slides respectively.
 Then, access the Properties pane > Slide Properties tab > General section > enter a meaningful name for each slide.
 Alternatively, right-click the Slide pane > Slide in Titles > double-click any slide name to change the name.

 What is the Game’s Layout?

-Let’s take a closer look at the game’s layout:
+Let’s take a closer look at the interactive game’s layout:

 - Slide 1, 2: Welcome, and Content.